 The official climbing season in July and August.
 This means that the mountain huts are open, and all services are available at the Subaru Line 5th Station.
 Please be aware that due to increasing traffic, the Fuji-Subaru Line closes to personal vehicles from mid-July through early Septmber.
 Visitors to the 5th station must take a bus from Mt.
 Fuji Station, Kawaguchiko Station, or Fuji Hokuroku Park.

 For information about off-season climbing (September - June) see here.

 How do I make a mountain hut reservation?

-Please refer to the mountain hut list below to find the contact information for your desired hut.
+Please refer to the mountain hut list below to find the contact information for the hut you would like to stay..

 When making your reservation please provide your name, the number of people who will be staying, and whether or not you will require meals.
-Occasionally, you will be asked what country you are traveling from.
+You will be sometimes asked what country you are coming from.